 When the flag is to be displayed, they will mount it onto a cloth covered board by hand stitching it around the edges and standing it at a slight angle leaning back.
 This helps to distribute the weight of the flag, decreasing the amount of stress on the top edge.
 The woman we spoke to also said she would paint a fish eye on a piece of wooden board and place it behind the flag so the eyeless fish doesn’t look too scary!

-I did so much learning!
-And I must say the Conservation Studio was just amazing in itself!
+The Conservation Studio was just amazing in itself!
 It was in the newer part of the museum and was very open and spacious.
 It had it’s own little library of books to refer to, and piles and piles of rolled up banners and flags.
 My only complaint is that I wanted to touch things, but my grubby mitts were not allowed, for obvious reasons.
 I’m surprised how much I enjoyed it really, as textile conservation isn’t something I’ve ever looked into.
-But as soon as I got in that room, I had tons and tons of questions for her!
+But as soon as I got in that room, I had tons and tons of questions for her; I’m usually quite quiet so it was a change for me to be genuinely engaged when talking to a stranger!
 I’m beginning to wonder if this is a path I would like to take, I shall have to look into it, this textiles conservation thing.